Siege of Ravenna (539–540): Gothic surrender

-A message from Justinian arrived, a light peace-deal, offering Witigis kingship over the territory north of the Po as the emperor’s vassal.
+A message from Justinian arrived, a light peace-deal, offering Witigis kingship over the territory north of the Po as the emperor's vassal.
 As commander in the field Belisarius had to ratify it for it to go into effect but he refused to do so.
 The Gothic nobility was afraid of a peace-deal with the Byzantines as they would most likely be deported to the east of the empire, forced to fight the Sasanians.
 They secretly offered Belisarius the western imperial throne, when Witigis found out he voiced his support.
 Belisarius accepted the deal and made all pledges required of him by it except ones about the western throne, which he said he would make in the presence of Witigis.
 In May 540 Belisarius entered Ravenna, taking it for the east instead of the west.
-After he let the surrendered Goths go home, the Byzantines outnumbered the Goths in their former capitol.
+After he let the surrendered Goths go home, the Byzantines outnumbered the Goths in their former capital.
 Upon hearing of the fall of the Ravenna the last remaining Gothic forces offered their surrender to Belisarius.